 A HEPA filter can be an effective choice for dealing with particulate pollutants like dust, as it will trap 99.97 percent of particles down to 0.3 microns in size.
 This purifier allows you to choose from four different True HEPA filters, each treated with an anti-microbial coating to combat specific pollutants like mold or bacteria.
 However, the anti-microbial filters are expensive to replace, costing between $99 and $139 each.
 A HEPA filter will also eventually become clogged with the dust that it traps and need to be replaced on a consistent basis.

 - Pre-Filter and “medical grade” HyperHEPA filter.

 - Smallest of the 3 HealthPro products.

 The suggested filter life of the pre-filter in the HealthPro Compact is 18 months and the HEPA filter is four years, which is a longer time between filter replacement compared to most air purifiers.
-However, leaving a HEPA filter in place for four years is a dubious proposition—it would still collect a lot of dust and other pollutants during that time frame.
-Because of this, it is likely still prudent to change the filter on a regular basis in lieu of the recommended 18 months and 4 year time-frame suggested.
+It is likely prudent to change the filter on a regular basis in lieu of the recommended 18 months and 4 year time-frame suggested.
 The manufacturer states that their HyperHEPA technology filters ultrafine particles (down to 0.003 microns), but there is no industry standard to test for “HyperHEPA” effectiveness, so this claim is difficult to verify.